PeterBlenessy/ai-assistant-for-jira-desktop/README.md

 # AI Assistant for Jira - desktop

 This is a desktop application that integrates with Jira to provide AI-powered assistance to users.
-It is built using Tauri, Vue 3, Quasar, and Vite.
+It is built using Tauri 2, Vue 3, Quasar, and Vite.

 # For developers